Jack Giarraputo

 Jack Giarraputo is an American film producer who co-founded Happy Madison Productions in 1999 with Adam Sandler.

 Film career

-Most of his work with Happy Madison has been in films starring Sandler from Happy Gilmore onward, including The Waterboy, Billy Madison, The Wedding Singer, and The Longest Yard, amongst others.
+Most of his work with Happy Madison has been in films starring Adam Sandler from Happy Gilmore onward, including The Waterboy, Billy Madison, The Wedding Singer, and The Longest Yard, amongst others.

-In 2016, Giarraputo retired from day to day film production after producing the Sandler comedy Blended, and the Chris Columbus- directed Pixels, stating that he wants to focus more on raising his family.
+In 2016, Giarraputo retired from day to day film production after producing the Sandler comedy Blended, and the Chris Columbus-directed Pixels, stating that he wants to focus more on raising his family.

 In 2021, he launched Slice Collective, an advertising agency co-founded with Abhishek Som, former Lazard private equity executive, which aims to produce Hollywood-level campaigns for clients around the world.

+Personal life

+Giarraputo was born in Brookhaven, New York and graduated from Patchogue-Medford High School in Patchogue, New York.